 This article helps you understand the techniques used with CBT, what happens in CBT sessions, and how it can help you.

 CBT is a psychotherapeutic treatment that combines cognitive therapy with behavior therapy by identifying faulty, destructive thinking patterns and emotional responses or behavior and substituting them with desirable ways of thinking, emotional response, and behavior.

-Therapists use a wide range of CBT techniques and approaches to addressing people’s thoughts, emotions, and behaviors.
+Therapists use a wide range of CBT techniques and approaches to address people’s thoughts, emotions, and behaviors.